Help your kid create with 3D printing

 • What to actually do once it’s on the desk.

-Thinking about a 3D printer but not sure it’s worth it?
+Thinking about a 3D printer for kids but not sure it’s worth it?

 You’ve watched a few YouTube videos and come away more confused than when you started.
 Some people say 3D printing is the future.
 Others show a pile of failed prints and an expensive machine gathering dust.